FHA Versus Conventional Disputed Tradelines Mortgage Guidelines

 Here is how credit disputes work in trying to get bad credit items deleted off your credit report:

-- Consumer will write a letter to the three credit reporting agencies contesting that the creditor is wrong or that the derogatory credit tradeline is not theirs
+- The consumer will write a letter to the three credit reporting agencies contesting that the creditor is wrong or that the derogatory credit tradeline is not theirs

 - Once the credit bureaus receive the letter from the consumer, they notify the actual creditor about the consumer’s credit dispute

-Why Do Mortgage Lenders Make Credit Disputes Such A Big Deal?
+Why Do Lenders Make Credit Disputes Such A Big Deal?

 There are reasons why mortgage lenders halt the mortgage process with borrowers who have credit disputes.

 Here are the reasons: